What does the position of the ears mean?

 Backward positioned ears

-Here's a list of what the ears can mean when they are positioned backwards:
+Here’s a list of what the ears can mean when they are positioned backward:

-- When a horse wants to have another horse or a human out of his way, he will pin his ears completely flat (see the picture).
+- When a horse wants to have another horse or a human out of his way, he will pin his ears completely flat.

-- He might pin his ears backwards during riding because the saddle or the bit doesn't fit properly.
-A bad saddle or wrong bit causes al kinds of problems which can be expressed throught the position of the ears.
+- He might pin his ears backwards during riding because the saddle or the bit doesn’t fit properly.
+A bad saddle or wrong bit causes all kinds of problems which can be expressed through the position of the ears.

 - Sometimes it’s a sign of greater discomfort and the horse pins his ears because he’s really uncomfortable or in physical pain due to some issue with his back muscles, spine, pelvis or anywhere else in the body.